Hemp in the off-season: plant potential as a cover crop

 Cânhamo na entressafra: potencial da planta como cultura de cobertura

-The use of hemp, a variety of cannabis with low THC content, as a cover crop is growing in sustainable agriculture.
+The use of hemp, a variety of cannabis with low THC content, as a cover crop is increasing in sustainable agriculture.
 Cultivated between productive cycles, it helps conserve soil, reduce climate impacts, and increase biodiversity, while also generating economic value through fibers and grains.

 Robert Gandra, researcher and PhD student.jpg

-Robert Gandra, agronomist.
+Robert Gandra, agronomist engineer.
 Image: Personal archive

 “Rapid growth and dense planting quickly cover the canopy, making it difficult for light to reach weed plants and reducing the need for herbicides,” he adds.